Eschatologue/CM_wiki/docs/class/monk/index.md

 ### Level 9: Acrobatic Movement

-While you aren't wearing armour or wielding a Shield, you gain the ability to move along vertical surfaces and across liquids on your turn without falling during the movement.
+While you aren't wearing armour or wielding a Shield, you gain the ability to move along vertical surfaces and across liquids on your turn without falling during the Movement.

 ### Level 10: Heightened Focus